Join us for our free webinar

 Although it is important to understand your indirect cost rates, when it comes to your day-to-day operations, it’s most

-important to understand how fluctuations in these rates can affect your cash flow.
+important to understand how F&A rate fluctuations can affect your cash flow.
 In order to get a good handle on

 this, let’s review some essential facts: